-C. Additional open space considerations:
+CD.
+Additional open space common open space considerations:

-- (1) Utility rights of way and areas of impervious surface may be included within the protected open space but cannot be counted towards the 50% minimum area requirement (exception: historic structures and existing trails may be counted). - (2) Where possible, open space areas shall be contiguous, to another open space area either within or abutting the subdivision.
-The open space should adjoin any neighboring areas of open space, other protected areas, and non-protected natural areas that would be candidates for inclusion as part of future protected open space. - (3) All lots must be provided with safe, convenient access to the open space.
+(1) Utility rights of way and areas of impervious surface may be included within the excluded from buildable lots and held as common area(s) protected open space common open space but cannot be counted towards the 50% minimum areaopen space common open space requirement (exception: historic structures and existing trails may be counted).

+(2) Where possible, open spacecommon open space areas shall be contiguous, to another open spacecommon open space area either within or abutting the subdivision.
+The open spacecommon open space should adjoin any neighboring areas of open spacecommon open space, other protected areas, and non-protected natural areas that would be candidates for inclusion as part of future protected open spacecommon open space.

+(3) All lots must be provided with safe, convenient access to the open spacecommon open space.